 | OpenMP data movements | 30 min. |

-| OpenMP kernes | 10 min. |
+| OpenMP kernels | 10 min. |

-| Examples | 60 min. |
+| examples | 60 min. |

 | wrap up | 10 min. |